anonuserforcalypso/calypso_demo/README.md

 Once this is done, it allows you to check what is happening and to create groups and files yourself.

+## Example Workflow

+-Create a test file from user1 and share it with group_1_2 -Lookup from user2 all the files that user1 controls
+	-Try to donwload your test file
+	-Success
+-Lookup from user3 all the files thatuser1 controls
+	-Try to donwload your test file
+	-Denied
+-From user1 check the details of the new file
+	-User2 accessed succesfully, user3 tried and failed

 ##